github/issue-metrics/README.md

 Discussions opened in May 2023:
 - `repo:owner/repo type:discussion created:2023-05-01..2023-05-31`

+Discussions opened in May 2023 with category of engineering and label of question:
+- `repo:owner/repo type:discussion created:2023-05-01..2023-05-31 category:engineering label:"question"`

 Both issues and pull requests opened in May 2023:
 - `repo:owner/repo created:2023-05-01..2023-05-31`